leonidya/Trading_Strategies-/README.md

 Total Profit: 135,846
 Return percent:~ 0.123

 Well, the modified function performs much better.
-More than that, in my opinion, this strategy is less suitable for stable market, like from 2010 to 2019, but it performs better in the unstable market, where there is a lot of fluctuations of the price in the market.
-So my advice is to change between strategies according to the stability in the market.
+More than that, in our opinion, this strategy is less suitable for stable market, like from 2010 to 2019, but it performs better in the unstable market, where there is a lot of fluctuations of the price in the market.
+So our advice is to change between strategies according to the stability in the market.

 ![image](https://user-images.githubusercontent.com/53173112/237058701-9b61767c-b094-404c-83d2-2f99e0ea063c.png)
 ![image](https://user-images.githubusercontent.com/53173112/237058741-3ed42ff0-cfd5-4873-aeeb-41fcaf288fe5.png)